 Step 5.
 Add the topping.

 Melt butter in the skillet and add the breadcrumbs and dried parsley.
 Remove the pan from the oven and sprinkle bread crumbs over the dish.
-Add the rest of the cheese and bake uncovered until golden brown.
+Add the extra cheese and bake uncovered until golden brown.

 Of course.
 If you are trying to eat healthier or you are avoiding gluten, there are many tasty alternatives to standard wheat flour-based kinds of pasta.
 According to Bon Appetit magazine, the best pasta for baking is yellow pea pasta.
 It holds the shape and cooks beautifully in the oven.